solo-authored

 with Paul Mayer(Austrian Financial Market Authority)

-Abstract: We develop a model of incomplete information and extrapolative expectations in housing markets.
-Agents rationally anticipate immediate house price reactions after observing a noisy signal about a fundamental but extrapolate this belief to future house prices.
-This house price extrapolation leads to mutually reinforced incentives to participate in the housing market among both buyers and lenders as well as between the two groups.
-The model can generate simultaneous increases in both the supply of mortgages as well as the demand for housing as observed during the build-up phase of the Global Financial Crisis.
+Abstract: We develop a housing-market model with incomplete information and extrapolative expectations.
+After observing a noisy signal about a common fundamental, agents rationally anticipate others’ immediate price reactions and the implied current price while extrapolating these beliefs to future prices.
+This extrapolation leads to mutually reinforced incentives to participate in the housing market among both buyers and lenders as well as between the two groups.
+The model generates simultaneous increases in mortgage supply and housing demand, consistent with the build-up to the Global Financial Crisis.
 We discuss a variety of potential policies that curb the housing market from entering a boom phase, such as changes in the policy rate, transaction taxes, government guarantees, and price caps.

 Presented at : 5th Research in Behavioral Finance Conference 2024, University of Oregon 2024, VGSF PhD Seminar 2024